CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

     Setup the new service configuration:

-    1. Click on the dropdown menu that has your newly created run configuration (`Task handler`) then click `Edit configurations...`
+    1. Click the "Run" menu then select "Edit Configurations..."
     2. Click the `+` button at the top left
     3. Click `Python`
     4. First option in the configuration tab is a drop down that says `Script path:` click it and choose `Module Name:`